jaeklim/jaeklim/README.md

   @Override
   public void work() {

-    // Refactor this method to be comparable at home office. super.work();
+    // Re-factor this method to be comparable at home office. super.work();
   }